Music Technology Essentials

 Click on the tabs for information.

-Working at PC workstations in the New School’s Music Technology Lab, you will receive an essential introduction to home recording and music production through a variety of hands-on projects.
-Topics covered include:
+Working at individual PC workstations in the New School’s Music Technology Lab, students will receive an essential introduction to home recording and music production through a variety of hands-on projects.
+Over the course of 5 weeks and 10 hours of tuition, you will learn about::

 - The Musical Spectrum.
 EQ bands and their musical relevance